IVI-M/vitals/docs/readme.md

 ## White Papers:

-- Computing  percentage of fully vaccinated among weekly cases without bias: [Slides](LL-side-effects-2-slides.pdf),  [Transript](LL-side-effects-2-script.pdf), 25 March 2022
+- "How to compute and compared weekly statistics using official reported data": [Slides](LL-side-effects-2-slides.pdf),  [Transcript](LL-side-effects-2-script.pdf), 25 March 2022

 - ["Three official Government of Canada sources, three algorithmic biases, some significant, all in favour of vaccination"](https://ivim.ca/bias.htm), 2 March 2020